Phnom Penh: History

 First recorded a century after it is said to have taken place, the legend of the founding of Phnom Penh tells of a local woman, Penh (commonly referred to as Daun Penh (Lady Penh in Khmer), living at Chaktomuk, the future Phnom Penh.
 It was the late 14th century, and the Khmer capital was still at Angkor near Siem Reap 350 km to the north.
 Gathering firewood along the banks of the river, Lady Penh spied a floating koki tree in the river and fished it from the water.
 Inside the tree she found four Buddha statues and one of Vishnu.

 The discovery was taken as a divine blessing, and to some a sign that the Khmer capital was to be brought to Phnom Penh from Angkor.
 To house the new-found sacred objects, Penh raised a small hill on the west bank of the Tonle Sap River and crowned it with a shrine, now known as Wat Phnom at the north end of central Phnom Penh.
 "Phnom" is Khmer for "hill" and Penh's hill took on the name of the founder, and the area around it became known after the hill.

-Phnom Penh first became the capital of Cambodia after Ponhea Yat, king of the Khmer Empire, moved the capital from Angkor Thom after it was captured and destroyed by Siam a few years earlier.
+Phnom Penh first became the capital of Cambodia after Ponhea Yat (c.
+1390 – 1463), king of the Khmer Empire, moved the capital from Angkor Thom after it was captured and destroyed by Siam a few years earlier.
 There is a stupa behind Wat Phnom that houses the remains of Ponhea Yat and the royal family as well as the remaining Buddhist statues from the Angkorean era.
 In the 17th century, Japanese immigrants also settled on the outskirts of present-day Phnom Penh.
 A small Portuguese community survived in Phnom Penh until the 17th century, undertaking commercial and religious activity in the country.

 Phnom Penh remained the royal capital for 73 years, from 1432 to 1505.
 It was abandoned for 360 years (from 1505 to 1865) by subsequent kings due to internal fighting between the royal pretenders.
 Later kings moved the capital several times and established their royal capitals at various locations in Tuol Basan (Srey Santhor), Pursat, Longvek, Lavear Em and Oudong.